 Popular seaside towns in Dorset include Bournemouth in the east of the county with its large sweep of sand.
 Lyme Regis is also worth a visit with its appealing waterfront promenade.
 The county town of Dorset is Dorchester, known as the heart of Hardy Country, home of famous author Thomas Hardy.

-There are some incredibly picturesque towns and villages in Dorset including Sherbourne with its honey coloured stone buildings and historic abbey.
-Corfe Castle, a National Trust run property, is also a popular day out with children relishing the arrival by steam train.
+There are some incredibly picturesque towns and villages in Dorset including Sherbourne with its honey-coloured stone buildings and historic abbey.
+Corfe Castle, a National Trust-run property, is also a popular day out with children relishing the arrival by steam train.

 Families will enjoy staying at Rudge Farm close to the Dorset coast: this affordable collection of farm cottages is ideal for families who want to be together but also need a bit of space.
 Annabel of Smudged Postcard

 London is definitely one of the best cities for a multigenerational family trip.
 The UK’s capital has it all with more than enough to keep even the busiest of families occupied.
-From world-famous museums and beautiful parks to fantastic food markets, award-winning theatre, fantastic shopping and more, London has something to offer all ages.
+From world-famous museums and beautiful parks to fantastic food markets, award-winning theatre, fantastic shopping, and more, London has something to offer all ages.
 Plus, its excellent public transport system – and reliable black taxi service – make it an easy city to navigate.

-One of the best ways to get your bearings is on a hop-on-hop-off tour of the city centre.
-These double-decker buses are an easy way to see the main sights including the Tower of London, the Houses of Parliament and Buckingham Palace.
+One of the best ways to get your bearings is on a hop-on-hop-off tour of the city center.
+These double-decker buses are an easy way to see the main sights including the Tower of London, the Houses of Parliament, and Buckingham Palace.
 Don’t miss a trip on the London Eye for a bird’s eye view of the city.
 For a more wallet-friendly city panorama, head to the Sky Garden or one of these London restaurants with a view.
 This is one of the many free things to do in London, just make sure you book in advance.

 Yorkshire is a perfect destination to visit on a multigenerational trip as there are sights and activities to suit all ages and interests.
 It is best to explore the area by car and is a five-hour drive from London or just two hours by train from London to York where you can pick up a hire car from York rail station.